Album behind the scenes: from drafts to finish

 Why album

-In this fast-paced world, singles and EPs are the most common releases format.
+In this fast-paced world, singles and EPs are the most common release formats.
 Well, no surprise: consisting of only one or two tracks, artists can make several such releases per year and keep the buzz going.
 I’ve released a couple of singles this year too.

-Albums, on the other hand, are counter-productive on that matter: they take much more time and efforts to make, both physically and mentally.
-But I guess I’m an old-fashioned guy because albums are very special to me, it’s like an exam, a milestone that showcases artist’s progress.
+Albums, on the other hand, are counter-productive on that matter: they take much more time and effort to make, both physically and mentally.
+But I guess I’m an old-fashioned guy because albums are very special to me, it’s like an exam, a milestone that showcases an artist’s progress.

 My debut album titled “Chronicles Of The Universe” was released in 2014, two years later after the very first release.
 It’s a musical story dedicated to our Solar System with each track representing a planet, and this album summed up my current taste and skills at the time.